Nexiauk/fableseed_stories/README.md

 * [Media](#media)

 ## **Welcome to Fableseed**
 A collaborative storytelling platform where stories grow like plants and words breathe life into a blooming world.
-Users plant seeds of stories (i.e. story starters), and other users add branches (chapters/replies) to grow the story.
+Users plant seeds of stories (story starters), and other users add branches (replies) to grow the story.
 Each story “grows” like a plant, with branching paths and twists with each piece of user-generated creativity.
 Think mini-Wattpad meets Choose-Your-Own-Adventure — with full CRUD built in.

 In Fableseed, stories are as essential as oxygen.